 - 3.1 Both stress testing and scenario analysis are forward-looking analytical techniques, which seek to anticipate possible losses that might occur if an identified economic downturn or a risk event crystallises. - 3.2 Stress testing typically refers to shifting the values of individual parameters that affect the financial position of a firm and determining the effect on the firm's financial position. - 3.3 Scenario analysis typically refers to a wider range of parameters being varied at the same time.
-Scenario analyses often examine the impact of adverse events on the firm's financial position, for example, simultaneous movements in a number of risk drivers affecting all of a firm's business operations, such as business volumes and investment values. - 3.4 There are three broad purposes of stress testing and scenario analysis: - as a means of quantifying how much capital might be absorbed if an adverse event(s) occurs; - (ii) to provide a check on the outputs and accuracy of risk models, particularly in identifying non-linear effects when aggregating risks; and - (iii) to explore the sensitivities in longer-term business plans and how capital needs might change over time. - 3.5 The general stress test and scenario analysis rule in Internal Capital Adequacy Assessment 12.1 requires a firm to carry out stress tests and scenario analyses as part of its obligations under the overall Pillar 2 rule in Internal Capital Adequacy Assessment 3.1.
+Scenario analyses often examine the impact of adverse events on the firm's financial position, for example, simultaneous movements in a number of risk drivers affecting all of a firm's business operations, such as business volumes and investment values. - 3.4 There are three broad purposes of stress testing and scenario analysis: - (i) as a means of quantifying how much capital might be absorbed if an adverse event(s) occurs; - (ii) to provide a check on the outputs and accuracy of risk models, particularly in identifying non-linear effects when aggregating risks; and - (iii) to explore the sensitivities in longer-term business plans and how capital needs might change over time. - 3.5 The general stress test and scenario analysis rule in Internal Capital Adequacy Assessment 12.1 requires a firm to carry out stress tests and scenario analyses as part of its obligations under the overall Pillar 2 rule in Internal Capital Adequacy Assessment 3.1.
 Both stress tests and scenario analyses are undertaken by a firm to improve its understanding of the vulnerabilities that it faces under adverse conditions.
 They are based on the analysis of the impact of a range of events of varying nature, severity and duration.
 These events can be economic, financial, operational or legal, or relate to any other risk that might have an impact on the firm.
-Under Recovery and Resolution 2.4 in the PRA Rulebook, a - (1) The following events could trigger such losses: a request to the firm, by the pension trustee, to make additional payments to the pension fund when there is a concern that the firm may not be able to continue to make payments in the future (eg due to its deteriorating financial conditions); a different valuation of the firm's assets and liabilities under duress (eg under Article 36 of the Bank Recovery and Resolution Directive when recovery actions are initiated and/or prior to conversion/write-off of capital instruments); a loss on transfer of the scheme to another party (eg if required as part of a recovery action); and a trigger of an insolvency event. - (2) www.eba.europa.eu/documents/10180/935249/EBA-GL-2014-13+(Guidelines+on+SREP+ methodologies+and+processes).pdf.
-Title 1 'Subject matter, definitions and level of application' of the EBA Guidelines, Section 2, pages 16 and 18, provide definitions of 'FX lending' and 'unhedged borrowers'.

-recovery plan must contain a comprehensive range of options setting out actions that could be taken in a number of different scenarios and stresses.
+Under Recovery and Resolution 2.4 in the PRA Rulebook, a recovery plan must contain a comprehensive range of options setting out actions that could be taken in a number of different scenarios and stresses.